Reviews You Can Rely On

 Some riders hit their knees on the bag while riding

-The downside is the bike bags are sizable and take up most of your top tube.
+The downside is that the bike bags are sizable and take up most of your top tube.
 It's hard to stand over the bike while the bag is installed (especially if you're a smaller person on a smaller bike frame).
 Moreover, the plastic that protects your phone simultaneously makes it more difficult to use.
 Phone screen glare and decreased touchscreen sensitivity earned this mount a poor score in our Ease of Phone Access metric.
 Lastly, some users found their phones overheated in the bike bag on hot days.
 The Wild Man Bag is a good pick if you want a weatherproof bike bag with ample storage.
 Those who desire better phone access should consider another model like the Peak Design Universal Bar Mount.

 bike phone mount - it takes multiple steps to access your phone in bike bags, but on...